UDC-GAC/SeQual/README.md

 [![Build Status](https://travis-ci.com/roigalegot/SeQual.svg?token=az3pEmytBgoPiNLjCssG&branch=master)](https://travis-ci.com/roigalegot/SeQual)

 # SeQual
-**SeQual** is a Big Data tool to perform multiple quality control operations (e.g. filtering, trimming) on genomic datasets in a scalable way, currently supporting single-end and paired-end reads in FASTQ/FASTA formats.
+**SeQual** is a Big Data tool to perform quality control operations (e.g. filtering, trimming) on genomic datasets in a scalable way, currently supporting single-end and paired-end reads in FASTQ/FASTA formats.

-This tool is specifically oriented to work with massive amounts of data on distributed-memory systems looking forward to offer the best performance.
-SeQual is implemented in Java on top of the open-source [Apache Spark](http://spark.apache.org) framework in order to manage such distributed data processing over a cluster of machines.
+This tool is specifically oriented to work with large amounts of data taking advantage of distributed-memory systems such as clusters and clouds looking forward to offer the best performance.
+SeQual is implemented in Java on top of the open-source [Apache Spark](http://spark.apache.org) framework to manage such distributed data processing over a cluster of machines.

 ## Getting Started